eastskykang/machine-learning-project/README.rst

 Writing your own models
 -----------------------

 Derive your models from sklearn base classes and implement the fit/fit_transform/transform/predict functions.
+For this project, these functions should cover all you ever need to implement.

+For instance, if you want to implement smoothing as a precprocessing step, it clearly matched the fit_transform/transform pattern.

 We have provided several placeholder modules in models_, where you can put the code.
 Two simple examples are already included, KernelEstimator in regression_ and RandomSelection in `feature selection`_.